rwatson724/SAS-Graphs-Clinical-Trials-Example/Program/Chapter 6/README.md

-Most of the data for Chapter 6 is found in the Data/ADaM folder.
+Data for Chapter 6 is found in the Data/ADaM folder.
 It uses the following data sets:

 		ADBORPC2, ADBORPCH, ADRESP, ADRSPMOD, ADTMBSDY, ADTMDMOD, ADTMDMOD2, ADTUMD, ATTRMAP.